-At Canon Burrows, we value the importance of relationships and sex education (RSE) to help and support young people through their physical, moral, spiritual, cultural, social, mental and emotional development in order to make responsible and well-informed decisions in their lives.
-The Relationships and Sex Education programme is delivered in a manner which reflects our school ethos of valuing the individuality of all of our children, and respecting their values, views and beliefs and those of their families.
+At Canon Burrows C of E Primary, we value the importance of relationships and sex education (RSE) to help and support young people through their physical, moral, spiritual, cultural, social, mental and emotional development in order to make responsible and well-informed decisions in their lives.
+RSE is delivered in a manner which reflects our school ethos of valuing the individuality of all of our children, and respecting their values, views and beliefs and those of their families.

 RSE needs to start early in primary school so that children learn about their bodies, can recognize if other people make them feel uncomfortable or unsafe and can report abuse and get help.
 Lots of children start puberty before they leave primary school so it is important that all pupils know what to expect before it happens.

 The programme is taught objectively and does not intend to promote any form of sexual orientation.
 However, RSE absolutely must be inclusive and relevant.
 The following points are just some of the features of contemporary society which need to be acknowledged:

-- There are many different family structures; - Some parents/carers are in same-sex relationships; - Some children are adopted; - Some children have special educational needs or disabilities and may have different concerns and questions from their peers; - Some children may live with domestic violence; - Some children may already 'feel different' about their sexuality; - Children of primary school age are known to have participated in 'sexting'; - The age at which some children reach puberty is as young as 8 (year 4 or 5); - Religious and cultural beliefs; - Access to pornography and harmful material is easier than ever; - The illusion of the perfect body still persists in the media and pressurises young boys as well as young girls.
+- There are many different family structures; - Some parents/carers are in same-sex relationships; - Some children are adopted; - Some children have special educational needs or disabilities and may have different concerns and questions from their peers; - Some children may live with domestic violence; - Some children may already 'feel different' about their sexuality; - Children of primary school age are known to have participated in the sharing of nudes or semi-nudes (previously referred to as sexting); - The age at which some children reach puberty is as young as 8 (year 4 or 5); - There are different religious and cultural beliefs; - Access to pornography and harmful material is easier than ever; - Sexual harassment and violence against girls including online is increasing. - The illusion of the perfect body still persists in the media and pressurises young boys as well as young girls.